aperullo/k8s-practice/KubernetesQuickRef.md

 ## Debugging

 #### To get bash in a container
-In a seperate terminal be running `kubectl proxy`.
-Then get the pod name either with `kubectl get pods -o wide`
+In a seperate terminal run `kubectl proxy`.
+Then get the pod name either with `kubectl get pods -o wide` or
 ```
 export POD_NAME=$(kubectl get pods -o go-template --template '{{range .items}}{{.metadata.name}}{{"\n"}}{{end}}')
 kubectl exec -it $POD_NAME bin/sh